andresmunozit/node-js-application-development-lfw211/07_NODES_MODULE_SYSTEMS/nodes_module_systems.md

 ## Detecting Main Module in CJS
 The `start` script in `package.json` executes `node index.js`.
 When a file is called with node, that is the entry point of a program.
-So currently `my-package` is behaving more like an application or service than a package.
+So currently `my-package` is behaving more like an *application* or service than a *package*.

 If we `require` the `index.js` it will behave the same way:
 ```sh